cnrosu/AutoHelpDesk/docs/azuread-laps-best-practices.md

 ## References
 - `docs/azuread-laps-best-practices.md`

-# LAPS and Password Rotation Guidance for Entra Joined Devices
+# LAPS and Password Rotation Guidance for Microsoft Entra Joined Devices

-Joining devices to Entra ID and managing them with Intune do not automatically provide per-device password rotation for local administrator accounts.
+Joining devices to Microsoft Entra ID (formerly Azure Active Directory) and managing them with Microsoft Intune (Intune) do not automatically provide per-device password rotation for local administrator accounts.
 Organizations that rely on static or manually managed local admin credentials should still deploy Windows LAPS (or equivalent controls) to prevent password reuse risks flagged by credential management analyzers.

-## Why LAPS Still Matters on Entra Joined Devices
+## Why LAPS Still Matters on Microsoft Entra Joined Devices

-- **Local administrators still exist.** Entra ID device administrators, break-glass local accounts, and users manually added to the local *Administrators* group all receive local admin rights even on cloud-only devices.
+- **Local administrators still exist.** Microsoft Entra ID device administrators, break-glass local accounts, and users manually added to the local *Administrators* group all receive local admin rights even on cloud-only devices.
 - **Static passwords remain exploitable.** Without a rotation mechanism, any local account with admin rights can be harvested and reused across machines, enabling lateral movement.
 - **Analyzer expectations.** AutoHelpDesk raises a high-severity issue when it cannot see LAPS/PLAP footprints because static credentials remain an unmanaged risk.

 ## Recommended Controls for the Scenario Described

-1. **Deploy Windows LAPS where possible.** Configure Windows LAPS policy via Intune to rotate the built-in Administrator (or a custom local admin) password on a defined cadence and escrow secrets in Microsoft Entra ID.
+1. **Deploy Windows LAPS where possible.** Configure Windows LAPS policy via Microsoft Intune to rotate the built-in Administrator (or a custom local admin) password on a defined cadence and escrow secrets in Microsoft Entra ID.
 2. **Scope local admin membership tightly.** Keep day-to-day users out of the *Administrators* group.
 Instead, require just-in-time elevation (e.g., Endpoint Privilege Management or local admin password on demand).
 3. **Rotate any standing local admin credentials.** If business requirements demand a permanent local admin (for break-glass or support), store its password in a managed vault and rotate it at least every 30 days—more frequently if feasible.
-4. **Enable auditing and alerting.** Monitor Entra ID sign-ins for Device Administrator assignments and track local group changes to detect drift that would reintroduce unmanaged admins.
+4. **Enable auditing and alerting.** Monitor Microsoft Entra ID sign-ins for Device Administrator assignments and track local group changes to detect drift that would reintroduce unmanaged admins.
 5. **Document compensating controls when LAPS cannot be deployed.** If you rely solely on Windows Hello for Business, Conditional Access, or Privileged Identity Management, record how those controls prevent password reuse and include justification for audit purposes.

 ### Data sources collected